Loss of Penile Length After an Enlargement

 Successful and comprehensive removal requires extensive ligation experience.
 Less skilled surgeons or overly aggressive cutting usually results in significant residual scar tissue.

-2. Not being prescribed to stretch the penis following surgery or failing to adhere to that regimen
+2. Not being prescribed traction or failing to follow it

 Every surgical incision triggers scar tissue, regardless of where those cuts are made.
 It’s simply an aspect of part of the human body healing process.
 Thus, every patient will need to stretch the penis as the healing is occurring to counteract lost penis size as the body heals.